johnnymetz/johnny-metz-blog/content/posts/next-js-dockerfile.md

 RUN npm install
 ```

 Start by installing our dependencies into a layer called `deps` using the `package.json` and `package-lock.json` files.
-As we'll see later, setting `NODE_ENV=production` at image build prevents any `devDependencies` from being installed.
+We'll inject `NODE_ENV=production` at image build time to prevent any `devDependencies` from being installed.

-## Step 2: Build
+## Stage 2: Build

 ```dockerfile
 FROM node:17-alpine AS builder